Azure/azure-sdk-for-js/sdk/communication/communication-call-automation/review/communication-call-automation.api.md

 // @public (undocumented)
 export interface RestRecognizeCompleted {
     callConnectionId?: string;
-    // Warning: (ae-forgotten-export) The symbol "ChoiceResult" needs to be exported by the entry point index.d.ts choiceResult?: ChoiceResult;
-    // Warning: (ae-forgotten-export) The symbol "CollectTonesResult" needs to be exported by the entry point index.d.ts collectTonesResult?: CollectTonesResult;
     correlationId?: string;
     // Warning: (ae-forgotten-export) The symbol "DtmfResult" needs to be exported by the entry point index.d.ts dtmfResult?: DtmfResult;